wp-plugins/easy-testimonials/readme.txt

 == Upgrade Notice ==

-* 1.23: New Pro Themes, Free Theme Updates, Font Style Choices, and more!
+* 1.24: Makes shortcodes easier to copy, and other misc admin UI updates